Modern Stretching for Football

 In reality, the old way is still the new way of stretching for some.
 I believe that not enough education has happened to move youth soccer players and coaches along with current strength and conditioning trends.
-Because of this we have youth players performing outdated stretching and warm up routines or not doing them at all.
+Because of this, we have youth players performing outdated stretching and warm up routines or not doing them at all.
 The old way looks something like this.
 Trust me, you'll recognize it.
-Run around the field a few times followed by static stretching then game or soccer specific warm up like small sided games, shooting, etc. The new method is this in order:
+Run around the field a few times followed by static stretching then a game or soccer-specific warm-up like small-sided games, shooting, etc. The new method is this in order:

 I understand foam rolling may be difficult to perform before a game or practice so do it when you can, especially before your own personal workouts.
 Foam rolling is great to do while watching TV.